nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-data-privacy.md

 - Company
 - Groups

-When manupulating documents, The `dc:creator`, `dc:contributors` and `dc:lastContributor` will contain usernames.
+When manipulating documents, The `dc:creator`, `dc:contributors` and `dc:lastContributor` contain usernames.

-The default audit events will be triggered and will contain:
+The default audit events are triggered and contain:

 - Performed action
 - Date